 Grand Palace & Wat Phra Khaeo

 Wat Phra Khaeo is the temple of the Emerals Buddha which is located in the Grand Palace.
-They are one of the most visited attractions in Bangkok and show off with many pompous temples and impressive golden statues.
-Note: You must cover your shoulders and legs to get into a temple.
+Both, the Grand Palace and the Wat Phra Khaeo are two of the most visited attractions in Bangkok and show off with many pompous temples and impressive golden statues.
+Make sure you cover your shoulders and legs to get into a temple.

 Entrance fee: 400 baht (= 10€/12$)

 Not far away from the Grand Palace (around 10 minutes walking) you find the Wat Pho temple.
 Besides the beautiful gardens, the highlight is definitely the 46 m (151 ft) long and 15 m (49 ft) high reclining Buddha.
 It’s a statue that represents Buddha in a lying position (illustrates Buddha’s death) which is not just very impressive, but also one of the most famous photo motifs of Wat Pho.

 Tip: Wat Pho is famous for its Thai Massage courses.
 You can attend one or get a massage for yourself.

 Entrance fee: 100 baht (= 3€/3$)

 Located by the river, you best visit Chinatown just by walking through the narrow streets.
 You can go shopping for souvenirs and enjoy the delicious food.